Travel

 - Jordan - Level 3: Reconsider Travelon May 4, 2026 at 12:00 am

-Updated to reflect the ordered departure of non-emergency U.S. government personnel and family members of government personnel on March 2 and the change to Level 3: Reconsider Travel due to safety risks, and to add the “other” risk indicator.
-Advisory summary was updated to reflect changes to U.S. embassy operations.
-Reconsider Travel to Jordan due to terrorism and armed conflict.
-Advisory Summary On March 2, 2026, the Department of State ordered non-emergency U.S. government employees and their family members to leave Jordan due to safety risks.
+Reconsider traveldue to terrorism and armed conflict.
+On March 2, 2026, the Department of State ordered non-emergency U.S. government employees and their family members to leave Jordan due to safety risks.
 Armed Conflict Following the onset of hostilities between the United States and Iran on February 28, there has been an ongoing threat of drone and missile attacks from Iran and significant disruptions to commercial flights.
 Terrorism There is a risk of terrorist violence, including terrorist attacks and other activity in Jordan.
 Visit the U.S. Department of State’s country reports on terrorism to learn more.
-Terrorists may attack […]
+Terrorists may attack without warning, including such targets as: Tourist locations; Transportation hubs; Markets and shopping malls; Local government buildings.
+Jordan is relatively stable but due to high tensions in the region, the security environment remains complex and can change quickly.
+Aviation Safety The Federal Aviation Administration (FAA) […]

 - Burkina Faso - Level 4: Do Not Travelon May 4, 2026 at 12:00 am